 Kyoto: Beyond the Shrines

 Kyoto is absolutely loaded with traditional Japanese sights to see, especially in the temples and shrines category.
-Most of us want to explore other things as well, however, and Kyoto really doesn't disappoint.
+Most of us want to explore other things as well, however, and Kyoto definitely has a lot more to explore.

 Hozugawa-kudari Boat Ride